GabeScott/standard-works-vault/General Conference/2017 October - Fear Not to Do Good.md

 # Fear Not to Do Good

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the October session of the 2017 General Conference*

+>*The Lord tells us that when we stand with faith upon His rock, doubt and fear are diminished; the desire to do good increases.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2017/10/fear-not-to-do-good?lang=eng)

 My dear brothers and sisters, I pray humbly that the Spirit of the Lord will be with us as I speak today.
 My heart is full of gratitude to the Lord, whose Church this is, for the inspiration we have felt in fervent prayers, inspired sermons, and angelic singing in this conference.

 Last April, President Thomas S. Monson gave a message that stirred hearts across the world, including mine.
 He spoke of the power of the Book of Mormon.
 He urged us to study, ponder, and apply its teachings.
 He promised that if we dedicated time each day to studying and pondering and kept the commandments the Book of Mormon contains, we would have a vital testimony of its truth, and the resultant testimony of the living Christ would see us through to safety in times of trouble.
-(See “The Power of the Book of Mormon,” Ensign or Liahona, May 2017, 86–87.)
+(See “[[2017 April - The Power of the Book of Mormon.md|The Power of the Book of Mormon]],” *Ensign* or *Liahona,* May 2017, 86–87.)

 Like many of you, I heard the prophet’s words as the voice of the Lord to me.
 And, also like many of you, I decided to obey those words.
 Now, since I was a young boy, I have felt the witness that the Book of Mormon is the word of God, that the Father and the Son appeared and spoke with Joseph Smith, and that ancient Apostles came to the Prophet Joseph to restore priesthood keys to the Lord’s Church.